-Two recent awards both recognize a world-renowned faculty member of the USC Davis School of Gerontology for a lifetime of scientific achievement.
+Two recent awards both recognize a world-renowned faculty member of the USC Leonard Davis School of Gerontology for a lifetime of scientific achievement.

 Professor Kelvin J. A. Davies received the Denham Harman Award for Lifetime Achievement in Research from the American Aging Association (AGE) on June 11, 2017.
-Davies, who holds the James E. Birren Chair in Gerontology, is Vice Dean (Dean of Research and Dean of Academic & Faculty Affairs) of the USC Davis School and professor of molecular and computational biology in the USC Dornsife College of Letters, Arts, and Sciences Biological Sciences Department.
+Davies, who holds the James E. Birren Chair in Gerontology, is Vice Dean (Dean of Research and Dean of Academic & Faculty Affairs) of the USC Leonard Davis School and professor of molecular and computational biology in the USC Dornsife College of Letters, Arts, and Sciences Biological Sciences Department.

 Deeply involved in research into free radicals, oxidative stress, redox regulation, and aging, Davies is the founding editor-in-chief of the journal Free Radical Biology & Medicine.
 His many contributions to science include pioneering the study of protein oxidation and proteolysis during oxidative stress, as well as gene expression during stress adaptation.
 In particular, he has been defining the pathways and mechanisms by which adaptive homeostasis—the body’s ability to maintain balance in its many systems under stress—declines with age.
 This decline predisposes the elderly to stress-related diseases and frailty.
 Read more about Davies’ research in Vitality magazine.